 Further information about the Scheme is available, on request, to members, their spouses and other beneficiaries together with all recognised trade unions.
-In particular, the documents constituting the Scheme, the Rules and a copy of the latest actuarial report and the Trustee's Statement of Investment Principles can be inspected.
+In particular, the documents constituting the Scheme, the Rules and a copy of the latest actuarial report and the Trustee's SIP can be inspected.